TIBHannover/terminology-metadata/MetadataGuide.md

 <!-- todo see also: https://obofoundry.org/principles/fp-006-textual-definitions.html -->

-Each ontology term should have a short description defining it.
+Each ontology term must have a short description defining it.
 A typical definition usually consists of two parts: a reference to a super-ordinate term and a statement naming its defining characteristics.
 The characteristics usually serve to distinguish the term from related terms.
 The definiton should explicitly be language-tagged even if the ontology only serves data in one language!
-There may only be one definition per term and language.
+There must only be one definition per term and language.

 Recommended property: <http://www.w3.org/2004/02/skos/core#definition>